George Napier Johnston

 Major-General George Napier Johnston, CB, CMG, DSO (20 August 1867 – 3 April 1947) was a senior officer of the British Army who served with the New Zealand Military Forces during the First World War.

 Born in Canada in 1867, Johnston was commissioned in the British Army in 1888.
 An artillery instructor, he served in British India and in 1904 was placed on secondment with the New Zealand Military Forces for three years before returning to the United Kingdom.
 He was serving in New Zealand as Inspector of Artillery when the First World War broke out and joined the New Zealand Expeditionary Force (NZEF) that was being raised for service abroad.
 He served at Gallipoli as commander of the artillery of the New Zealand and Australian Division and fulfilled the same role on the Western Front with the New Zealand Division.
 During the war he received several decorations in recognition of his war service.
 He briefly commanded the New Zealand Division while it was stationed in Germany on occupation duty after the war before being discharged from the NZEF.
 He commanded the artillery of the 52nd (Lowland) Division from 1919 to 1924 before he retired from the British Army.
 He died in Dar es Salaam in what is now Tanzania at the age of 79.

 Early life

 George Napier Johnston was born on 20 August 1867 in Quebec, Canada.
 He entered the Royal Military College of Canada in Kingston, Ontario in 1884 and graduated four years later.
 After graduating from Kingston, Johnston accepted a commission with the Royal Garrison Artillery of the British Army and for the next ten years served in a variety of postings.
-In 1898 he was promoted to captain.
+In June 1891 he was promoted to lieutenant and was seconded to serve as an adjutant to a unit of Volunteer Artillery.
+In November 1898 he was promoted to captain.

 Johnston had completed a four-year term in India as an artillery instructor when he was seconded to the New Zealand Military Forces in 1904.
 He served as a staff officer with artillery units for three years before resigning his position to go back to the United Kingdom.
-He returned to New Zealand in 1911 to serve as Director of Artillery.
+Promoted in January 1909 to major, he returned to New Zealand in 1911 to serve as Director of Artillery.